simonw/url-map/README.md

 Visit it here: https://map.simonwillison.net/

+Read about the project's background in [A tiny web app to create images from OpenStreetMap maps](https://simonwillison.net/2022/Jun/12/url-map/)

 ## Parameters

 To center the map on a specific location, add `?center=lat,lon`.
 To set the zoom, use `?zoom=8`.